Is a Classification Procedure Good Enough? A Goodness-of-Fit Assessment Tool for Classification Learning: Introduction

+For a general classification procedure without a workable benchmark to compare with, one major challenge is to define the GOF.
+Unlike parametric models, whose convergence is well understood, general classification procedures can have different convergence rates.
+If we choose the splitting ratio of the BAGofT according to a specific rate, the size of the test can be controlled as long as the procedure to assess converges not slower than the specified rate under the null hypothesis; the BAGofT consistently rejects the hypothesis otherwise.
+In practice, since the convergence rate of the procedure to assess is unknown, we advocate a method based on the BAGofT with multiple data splitting ratios.
+Our experimental results show that this method can faithfully reveal possible moderate or severe deficiency of a classification procedure.

-The outline of the paper is given below.
-Section~\ref{setting} provides a background of the binary regression model and the HL test.
-Section~\ref{bgt} introduces our BAGofT and provide theoretical justifications.
-Proofs and additional material are included in the supplemental document.
-Simulation results are presented in Section~\ref{simstu}.
-A real-data example is given in Section~\ref{realExp}.
+The outline of the paper is given as follows.
+In Section~\ref{bgt}, we provide the background of the problem.
+In Section~\ref{sec_bag}, we introduce the BAGofT and establish its properties.
+In Section~\ref{sec_pracguid}, we provide some practical guidelines on implementing the BAGofT.
+We present simulation results in Section~\ref{simstu} and real data examples in Section~\ref{realExp}.
 We conclude the paper in Section~\ref{Conclu}.
+The proofs and additional numerical results are included in the supplementary material.